 5. Reinstate the values of traditional building trades.

+6. Help to institute genuine citizen participation in the safeguarding and enhancing of the living environment.
 Jean Barthélemy teaches architecture at the University of Mons, Belgium.
 He is also a Professor at the Leuven Study Centre for the Conservation of the Architectural and Townscape Heritage (Belgium) and Visiting Professor to the Universities of São Paulo, Cherubusco, Valencia and Buenos Aires.
 He has conducted numerous missions as a Council of Europe and UNESCO expert.
-He is a well-known architect and the author of studies, articles and publications on the protection of the architectural heritage.
+He is a well-known architect and the author of studies, articles and publications on the protection of the architectural heritage. |

 0 Response to "Recasting Culture Policies"